zeek/zeek/frameworks/input.rst

 The table can be used while the data is still being read - it just might not contain all lines from the input file before the event has fired.
-After the table has been populated it can be used like any other Bro table and blacklist entries can easily be tested:
+After the table has been populated it can be used like any other Zeek table and blacklist entries can easily be tested:

 .. sourcecode:: zeek